faroub/TahakomAVRLib/README.md

 The library is composed of several classes that abstract the internal elements of a microcontroller and some external components that when hooked up to the chip can perform some actions.

-These classes implement the different available functionalities and are classified into:
+These classes implement the different functionalities and are classified into:

 * Core
 * Input/Output